Marine veteran makes Virginia roster as walk-on kicker

 “It is quite a special ending to a long drawn out story but the fun is just getting started in my opinion and I am excited about it,” said Ganyard.

-If Matt gets the chance to play this season, at the age of 34, he would be the third oldest person to ever play at a Power 5 program.
-The Virginia Cavaliers open up the season Saturday at 12pm against the Tennessee Volunteers in Nashville.
+If Matt gets the chance to play this season, now at the age of 34, he would be the third oldest person to ever play at a Power 5 program.
+The Virginia Cavaliers open up the season Saturday at noon against the Tennessee Volunteers in Nashville.